-- Students are allowed to bring mobile phones into school, but they must not be seen or heard around the school at any time, including social times from 8.40am until 3.15pm. - Students can use their mobile phones in the playground before am registration but these must be put away when they enter the school building. - If mobile phones and other mobile devices' including airpods are seen they will be confiscated by the class teacher and handed into the agreed person e.g. student services/ Year Office office.
+- Students are allowed to bring mobile phones into school, but they must not be seen, heard or used around the school at any time, including social times from 8.40am until 3.15pm. - Phones should be turned off and put in school bags, they should not be in blazers, coats, pockets, waist bands or anywhere else on a student's person. - Students can use their mobile phones in the playground before am registration but these must be put away when they enter the school building. - If mobile phones and other mobile devices' including airpods are seen or heard, they will be confiscated by the member of staff and handed into the agreed person e.g. student services/ Year Office. - There may be some exceptional circumstances when staff allow students to use their phones in the classroom for learning but this is only with expressed permission.

-- Mobile phones will only be allowed to be used in lessons at the direction of the teacher. - If a student refuses to hand over their mobile phone or other device then the school will follow a staged approach, which could include an hour detention, working from an intervention hub for a period of time or suspension. - Airpods should not be used in and around the school building unless under the supervised direction of the teacher.
+- If a student refuses to hand over their mobile phone or other device then the school will follow a staged approach, which could include an hour detention, working from an intervention hub for a period of time or suspension. - Airpods should not be used in and around the school building unless under the supervised direction of the teacher.